Tag: n8n

 How to Back Up n8n Workflows to GitHub (Step by Step)

-If you’re self-hosting n8n, nothing is versioned by default.
 What if delete things accidentally – It’s gone.
 There’s no undo, no history or the rollback.

 Github fixes this.
 Every backup is a commit with a timestamp, which means you get a full version history and can restore any workflow to any point in time.
 It’s free for private repos and takes about 15 minutes to set up.